zencart/documentation/content/dev/contributing/coding_standards.md

 ## Require and Include statements

-When doing a `require` or `include`, use single quotes and no brackets.
+When doing a `require` or `include`, use single quotes and no parentheses.

 ```
 require DIR_WS_INCLUDES . 'footer.php';